murkl/arch-os/CONTRIBUTING.md

 ## Words on screen

-Every sentence the program shows is translatable, and the English sentence is its own key — so writing one is writing the source text and the key at once.
+Every sentence the program shows is translatable, and the English sentence is its own key, so writing one is writing the source text and the key at once.
 Reword one and the old translation is marked fuzzy rather than dropped.

 The catalogs are gettext `.po` files and the templates they are filled in from